HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 #### Technical Architecture Objectives

-Through a process of their own choosing, the Technical Architecture team MAY document critical architectural issues and technical debt in a Technical Objectives Informational RFC for consideration during each Release.
+Through a process of their own choosing, the Technical Architecture team MUST document critical architectural issues and technical debt in a Technical Objectives Informational RFC for consideration during each Release.
 The RFC SHOULD outline technical strategies and estimate cost (such as two engineers at 20%) to realize its objectives.

 The RFC MUST be approved prior to [Clarifying the Next Release](#clarifying-the-next-release) for consideration.